-Ariana Grande Showers Fan With Gifts Who Missed Her Concert For Health Reasons
+Ariana Grande Showers Fan Who Missed Her Concert For Health Reasons With Gifts

 While the 25-year-old singer’s schedule prevented her from coming to the hospital to see her super fan in person, Grande did catch wind of the story and showered the young girl with gifts instead.

-Unable to grant the young girl’s wish, the singing sensation sent Brianna flowers, hats from her tour, t-shirts, and an autographed poster with the words, “I am sending you the biggest hug.”
+Unable to grant the young girl’s wish, the singing sensation sent Brianna flowers, hats from her tour, T-shirts, and an autographed poster with the words, “I am sending you the biggest hug.”

 #UPDATE! @ArianaGrande couldn't make it to @OCHBuffalo to meet Briana BUT she sent her all of this swag and a poster which read "I am sending you the biggest hug.
 We wish you were here and all send our love."
 How sweet! @WGRZ @ScottLevinTV @LeanneStuck pic.twitter.com/dustSCNWh6